 Two years ago, I ignored my Doctors advice to get a Colonoscopy.
 For those that do not know, the Colon is the name for the entire Large Intestine.

 A colonoscopy is the process of viewing the colon from the inside.
 It sounds terrible, but completely painless with drugs.
-Unfortunately, there is several days of prep which requires you to drink some awful tasting clear liquid the last two days.
+Unfortunately, there is several days of prep which requires you to drink some awful tasting clear liquid the day before.

 To make a long story short; Last Monday my colonoscopy found a "growth" within my Colon that is leaking blood.
 Even without the pathology test, it is suspect to be Cancer.
 The good news is it appears to be only associated with one short section of my colon, maybe 6cm (2 inches).
 Hopefully, a resection of my colon will remove it all.
 I have appointments later this week for review and surgery planning.